Education in Puerto Rico: Public education

 Preschool education, care, and services (including Early Head Start and Head Start) are free for low income families with private daycares being common and within walking distance in urban areas.
 Primary and secondary education is compulsory and free regardless of income through more than 1,400 public schools.
 Ten public schools are considered prestigious locally.
 All of them being magnet schools, which graduate the highest scores on the island of the College Board's PEAU (Latin America's equivalent of the SAT).
 Two examples of these are CIMATEC and CROEM which focus on science, technology, and mathematics.

 Public schools in Puerto Rico are subject to the federal laws of the United States.
 The NCLB, No Child Left Behind Act included Puerto Rico until president Obama approved a waiver on October 22, 2013.

 Education Department spokeswoman Yolanda Rosaly told The Associated Press on May 5, 2017 that approximately 27,000 students will be moved, as a result of 184 public school planned closings.
 The economic crisis in Puerto Rico drove the decision to close the schools, which officials have said will save millions of dollars.

 Governor Ricardo Rosselló proposed a radical education reform bill in February 2018.
 The reform bill hopes to give Puerto Rico's public school teachers the first raise in over ten years; an idea that some find skeptical.
 He signed the legislation in March to incorporate a charter school voucher system after more than 600 amendments were made during debate.
 Hurricane Maria caused an exodus of more than 25,000 students; the single centralized school district is projected to lose 54,000 students by 2021.
 The voucher system is going to limit private schools to 3 percent of the student population; whereas the charter schools will receive 10 percent.

+In May 2025, the Puerto Rico House of Representatives approved a bill directing the Department of Education to design and integrate history courses, including U.S. history, into the general curriculum of vocational schools in Puerto Rico.